1. WeatherSpark.com

 The average hourly temperature, color coded into bands.
 The shaded overlays indicate night and civil twilight.

-Topes de Collantes, Cuba (3,865 miles away) and Umkomaas, South Africa (4,709 miles) are the far-away foreign places with temperatures most similar to São Paulo (view comparison).
+Topes de Collantes, Cuba (3,865 miles away) and Umkomaas, KwaZulu-Natal, South Africa (4,709 miles) are the far-away foreign places with temperatures most similar to São Paulo (view comparison).

 Map